Casualties of the Second Nagorno-Karabakh War: Azerbaijani

 During the conflict, the government of Azerbaijan did not disclose the number of its military casualties.
 This was the first time Azerbaijan did not provide data on combat casualties, whereas during the First Nagorno-Karabakh War in 1988–1994 and in the April 2016 clashes, the Azerbaijani army reported this information.
 On 8 December 2020, the Azerbaijani Defense Ministry released a full list of military casualties, with names, ranks and birth dates.
 By 21 October 2021, the list was updated to include the deaths of 2,906 servicemen, with another 6 missing in action.

 The Armenian side reported 7,630 Azerbaijani soldiers and Syrian mercenaries were killed.

 Similar to the Armenian side, Azerbaijani sources also reported the deaths of athletes serving in the military: Arif Qeybiyev, a three-time champion of Azerbaijan in cross country running, and Mukhtar Qasimli, the champion of Azerbaijan in bodybuilding.
 On 22 October, the National Hero of Azerbaijan and veteran of the 2016 clashes, Colonel Shukur Hamidov, was killed.
 On 23 November, Colonel Babak Samidli died from a land-mine in post-armistice search for missing soldiers.

 On 25 October, the death of an ethnic Russian Azerbaijani soldier, Dmitry Solntsev, was reported.
 On 27 October, the first woman military casualty was reported, a combat medic who died while taking wounded soldiers from the battlefield.

 Syrian mercenaries

 In December 2020, the Syrian Observatory for Human Rights reported the deaths of 541 Syrian fighters or mercenaries fighting for Azerbaijan.
-The dead included a veteran commander of the Turkish-backed Hamza Division, whose death was reported by Sayf Balud.
+The dead included a veteran commander of the Turkish-backed Hamza Division, whose death was reported by Sayf Bulad.
 In April 2021, Syrians for Truth and Justice confirmed 293 of these deaths.